renovatebot/renovate/docs/usage/python.md

 <!-- prettier-ignore -->
 !!! tip
-    The index-url found in the `requirements.txt` file takes precedence over a `registryUrl` configured like the above.
+    If a `requirements.txt` file has a index-url then Renovate follows that link, instead of following any link set in the `registryUrls` array.
-    To override the URL found in `requirements.txt`, you need to configure it in `packageRules`, as they are applied _after_ package file extraction.
+    To override the URL found in `requirements.txt`, you must create a custom `packageRules` setting.
+    This is because `packageRules` are applied _after_ package file extraction.

 ## Disabling Python support

-The most direct way to disable all Python support in Renovate is like this:
+To disable _all_ Python support in Renovate, do this:

 ```json
 {